Q. Are you a licensed property manager?

 A. It is infrequent, but occasionally there are accounting errors.
 Please contact your property manager to report your concern and he or she will contact the accounting department to address the concern.
 If there was an error, it will be quickly resolved and reflected on your next accounting statement.
 If there was not an error, you can expect a full explanation so that the accounting report makes clear sense to you.

 Q. Would I be locked into a management contract with you?
 If so, how many days’ notice required to terminate the relationship?

 A. Holton-Wise does not lock clients into long term contracts.
-Property owners are able to terminate their management contract with Holton-Wise with a 30 day notice at any time.
+We keep our contracts to short 12 month terms.
+In addition to that Property owners are able to terminate their management contract with Holton-Wise early with a 30 day notice at any time.

 Q. I read a clause in the property management agreement that I would like to change.
 Can I do this?

 A. No. While Holton-Wise tries to provide each and every client with as customized of a service as possible, the reality is that when you are dealing with a company who manages hundreds of properties for investors all over the U.S and abroad there must be automated policies and systems in place.
 Doing it any other way would be logistically impossible.
 These policies and systems have proven to be the most effective, efficient and logistically sound way protect the rights and interests of Holton-Wise, our investor clients (you), and our tenants.